 Having a newborn is exciting while challenging at the same time.
 Each day comes with its own little surprises.
 Some we coo on and some we cry about!

-If it’s mostly the latter that you find yourself doing most, then it’s time to ask for help.
+If it’s mostly the latter that you do most, then it’s time to ask for help.

 Take to nature when you nurture!